A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Convexified SSSC-OPF Problem

-\begin{remark} The works like \cite{lavaei2012zero,madani2015convex,low2014convex,coffrin2016qc} propose to replace the nonconvex equality (\ref{eq:WACOPF_W}) only with a positive semi-definite constraint on $W$ (i.e. $W\succeq 0$).
-This is because in OPF problem, the voltage variable vector $\mathbf{V}$ can be replaced by $W$ entirely.
-Further, a \textit{rank-one} solution matrix $W^{o}$ will then uniquely decomposed (eigenvalue decomposition) into voltage vector as $W^{o}=\mathbf{V}^w{\mathbf{V}^w}^T$.
-This voltage vector ($\mathbf{V}^w$) will provide a feasible solution under zero-duality gap conditions \cite{lavaei2012zero}.
-On the contrary to the OPF, in the proposed SCOPF problem, $\mathbf{V}$ is a control variable for stability.
+\begin{remark} The SDP relaxation (\ref{eq:RCACOPF}) of equality constraint (\ref{eq:WACOPF_W}) is a departure from other practices of the convex relaxation of OPF using the lifting variables.
+The works like \cite{lavaei2012zero,low2014convex,coffrin2016qc} propose to replace the nonconvex equality (\ref{eq:WACOPF_W}) only with a positive semi-definite constraint on $W$ ($W\succeq 0$).
+This is because, in the OPF problem, the voltage variable vector $\mathbf{V}$ can be replaced by $W$ entirely.
+Further, a \textit{rank-one} solution matrix $W^{o}$ will then uniquely decompose (eigenvalue decomposition) into voltage vector as $W^{o}=\mathbf{V}^w{\mathbf{V}^w}^T$.
+The voltage vector ($\mathbf{V}^w$) will then provide a feasible solution under zero-duality gap conditions \cite{lavaei2012zero}.
+On the contrary to the OPF, in the proposed SSSC-OPF problem formulation, $\mathbf{V}$ is a control variable for stability.
 Therefore, it is essential to obtain the $W^o$ such that gap between decomposed voltage vector $\mathbf{V}^w$ and control variable vector $\mathbf{V}$ is minimal if not zero.
 Otherwise, the OPF solution will not satisfy the stability condition and vice versa.
 The SDP penalization method has been proposed, in Section-\ref{sec:penatly}, to minimize the relaxation gap introduced due to PSD condition in (\ref{eq:RCACOPF}). \end{remark}

 Thus, the relaxed OPF problem is minimizing the objective \eqref{eq:WACOPF_obj} over the constraints (\ref{eq:WACOPF_pg})-(\ref{eq:WACOPF_slimit}), (\ref{eq:pgrlx}), (\ref{eq:qgrlx}) and (\ref{eq:RCACOPF}).